Prompt engineering for empathic voice interfaces

 Creating an effective system prompt is an essential part of customizing an EVI’s behavior.
 For the most part, prompting EVI is the same as prompting any LLM, but there are some important differences.
 Prompting for EVIs is different for two main reasons:

-2. EVIs can respond to the user’s emotional expressions in their tone of voice and not just the text content of their messages.
+2. EVIs can respond to the user’s emotional expressions in their tone of voice, not just the text content of their messages.

-Using the following guidelines for prompt engineering allows developers to customize EVI’s response style for any use case, from voice AIs for mental health support to customer service agents.
+Prompt engineering allows developers to customize EVI’s response style for any use case, from voice AIs for mental health support to customer service agents and beyond.

-The system prompt is a powerful and flexible way to guide the AI’s responses, but it cannot dictate the AI’s responses with absolute precision.
-Careful prompt design and testing will help EVI hold the kinds of conversations you’re looking for.
-If you need more control over EVI’s responses, try using our custom language model feature for complete control of the text generation.
+The system prompt is a powerful and flexible way to guide EVI’s responses, but it cannot dictate AI responses with absolute precision.
+See the limits of prompting section for more information.
+Careful prompt design and testing will help EVI behave as intended.
+If you need more control over EVI’s responses, try using our custom language model feature for complete control of text generation.

 EVI-specific prompting instructions

-As LLMs are trained for primarily text-based interactions, providing guidelines on how to engage with the user with voice makes conversations feel much more fluid and natural.
-For example, you may prompt the AI to use natural, conversational language.
+Most LLMs are trained for text-based interactions.
+Thus, providing guidelines on how the LLM should speak helps voice conversations with EVI feel much more fluid and natural.
 For example, see the instruction below:

 Voice-only XML example